 - Review your job descriptions to ensure that they’re more inclusive and clear on key skills each role requires — those nice-to-have attributes may not be so essential, for example, in a data entry role.
 Use images to illustrate duties where possible.

 - Simplify your application forms and interview questions to avoid confusion.
 Share the interview itinerary with the candidates, including the interview questions, in advance of the interview.
 Keep communication streamline and transparent across the process.

 - Let them show you what they can do.
 Retool your interviewing process to include different assessments.
 “Have options for skill-based hiring, and discourage unstructured behavioral formats that often allow for bias to creep in,” Riddle says.

 Pioneering companies like EY, SAP, Dell, and Microsoft, are revolutionizing neurodivergent hiring and sharing best practices with anyone who will listen.

-Their neurodiversity hiring program identifies hires through a customized, week-long session called ‘Super Week’, which involves components of observing, applying, and coaching candidates.
+In changing their own hiring practices, EY moved away from the traditional behavioral-based interview process to a performance-based assessment process.
+Their neurodiversity hiring program identifies hires through a customized, week-long session called Super Week, which involves components of observing, applying, and coaching candidates.